maxbundscherer/prototype-scala-raft/README.md

 ### Scala concurrency

 In Scala ``ExecutionContext`` (default is ``ExecutionContext.global``) is responsible for executing computations.
-The default ``ExecutionContext`` is a global static thread pool and it is based on [Java's Fork/Join](https://docs.oracle.com/javase/tutorial/essential/concurrency/forkjoin.html).
+The default ``ExecutionContext`` is a global static thread pool and is based on [Java's Fork/Join](https://docs.oracle.com/javase/tutorial/essential/concurrency/forkjoin.html).
 For example, you can set:

 - ``scala.concurrent.context.minThreads``
 - ``scala.concurrent.context.maxThreads``